COMMON EXPECTATIONS OF FULL TIME FACULTY

 5) The individual faculty member should:

 a) Maintain an up-to-date file containing course syllabi, examples of relevant assignments and tests.
-Copies should also be submitted to the Division Chair and maintained in the Division Office.
+Copies should also be submitted to the academic dean and maintained in the Division Office.

 b) Do an annual self-evaluation of one’s teaching strengths, list potential projects you have an interest in and briefly summarize personal contributions that help the College.
-A brief summary is to be submitted to the Division Chair.
+A brief summary is to be submitted to the academic dean.

-c) Arrange to conduct student ratings for each class at the end of each semester.
-The student ratings should be submitted to the Division Office.
-They will then be forwarded to the Office of Institutional Effectiveness and Research.
+c) Encourage students to complete their course evaluations.
 A summation of the findings will be sent to the instructor and a copy will be kept on file in the Division Office.

 d) Complete all requirements of the faculty evaluation process.